top of page

 Figure 1: Natural-color Optical image of the Earth's surface.
 Source: gsitechnology.com

-Figure 1 is a natural-color rendition of a passively-acquired Optical Imagery dataset - the dataset is formed when the Imaging instrument captures reflected Solar Radiation (Sunlight constitutes energy waves from the visible light, infrared and ultraviolet portions of the Electromagnetic Spectrum) across one or more Spectral 'bands' i.e. ranges of wavelength.
-If the Imaging instrument captures reflected Solar Radiation across more than three Spectral bands (see its types here), then the dataset can be called a Multispectral Imagery.
+Figure 1 shows a natural-color rendition of a passively acquired optical dataset.
+The imagery forms when the satellite captures reflected solar radiation—sunlight is composed of visible light, infrared, and ultraviolet energy wavelengths of the Electromagnetic Spectrum.
+If the instrument captures reflectance across more than three spectral bands (see types here), the dataset qualifies as Multispectral Imagery.

 Electromagnetic Spectrum Infographic - Multispectral Satellite Imagery for Earth Observation is acquired by capturing the reflection of Solar Radiation i.e. visible light, a portion of infrared, and a portion of ultraviolet.
 Radar Satellite Imagery for Earth Observation is acquired by capturing the reflection of a specific range of Microwaves, originally transmitted by the satellite itself.
 Image Source: NASA ARSET